Vermont Sales Tax Calculator 2026

 How This Calculator Works

-This calculator uses four inputs: purchase amount, tax mode, local-option profile, and optional local override.
+This calculator uses transaction amount, amount type, tax mode, local-option profile, optional local override, and optional tax-paid-elsewhere credit.
 First, it applies the Vermont state rate for your selected mode.
 Then, when local option is allowed, it adds either the profile rate or your manual override.

 General taxable sale mode starts with a 6.00% state base.
-Use-tax mode also uses 6.00% in this model, but does not add local option tax.
+Use-tax mode also uses 6.00% in this model, does not add local option tax, and can apply a capped credit for tax already paid to another state.
 Meals-and-rooms mode uses 9.00% state rate, and restaurant alcoholic beverages mode uses 10.00% state rate.
-Both of those sales-tax modes can add 1.00% local option when the municipality has adopted it.
+Both sales-tax modes can add 1.00% local option when the municipality has adopted it.

-Results are split into state tax amount, local option amount, combined rate, effective rate, total tax, and final total price.
+In tax-included mode, the tool backs out the taxable base from the price you entered using the modeled net tax-due rate.
+Results are split into taxable base, state tax, local option amount, tax-paid-elsewhere credit, tax due, and final total price.
 That split makes it easy to check assumptions, compare scenarios, and explain why two totals are different.

 Every numeric calculation uses decimal.js to avoid floating-point rounding issues and to keep repeated what-if tests stable to the cent.